wp-plugins/youtube-channel-gallery/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Error message optimization to improve users' debug.
+* Changes in Spanish translation.

 = 2.2.1 =
 * Added option to use channel id or username to identify your Youtube channel.

 = 2.2 =
 * Optimization of cache use.
 * Fixed Playlists order option and added the options allowed by YouTube api 3: Date Order, Rating Order, Relevance Order, Title Order, View Count Order.
-* Fixed thumbail link in pages with multiple instances of the plugin.
+* Fixed thumbnail link in pages with multiple instances of the plugin.
 * Added pagination of thumbnails.
 Take into account YouTube API does not correctly calculate the total number of videos in channels with a lot of videos.
 * Added new video feed types: user's favorites and user's likes.
 * JavaScript optimization.